patternfly/patternfly-react/packages/react-table/src/components/Table/examples/Table.md

 ### Selectable

 To enable row selection, set the `onSelect` callback prop on the Table.

 To control whether a row is selected or not, the Table looks for `selected: true | falsy` on the row definition.

 To disable selection for a row, set `disableSelection: true` on the row definition.

+To include a 'select all' checkbox in the header row, pass `true` to the`canSelectAll` prop on the Table.

+Note: this example also demonstrates the use of the `headerCol` transformation being applied to the first column via the `cellTransforms` in the column definition. `headerCol` transforms the column so that instead of using `td` elements, the cells in that column use `th` elements.

 ```js
 import React from 'react';